 Issues Treated with Equine Assisted Therapy (EAT) in Michigan

-Studies have indicated that many people beset by various mental and physical problems can benefit from EAT.
+that many people beset by various mental and physical problems can benefit from EAT.
 Those who have been helped range from young children to older adults.
 The following conditions and issues have been successfully treated using Equine Assisted Therapy (EAT), Equine Assisted Psychotherapy (EAP), Equine Assisted Learning (EAL), and Equine Facilitated Psychotherapy (EFP):

 - Drug and alcohol addiction abuse